hugo2f/tiny-search-engine/querier/DESIGN.md

 1. `main`, which parses arguments and initializes other modules
 2. `processQuery`, which processes a query and outputs the search results
 3. `intersectCounters`, which finds the intersection between two `counters`, setting the `score` items to be the minimum of the scores in each counter
-4. `unionCounter`, which finds the union of two `counters`, setting the `score` items to be the sum of scores in each counter
+4. `unionCounters`, which finds the union of two `counters`, setting the `score` items to be the sum of scores in each counter
-5. `sortByScore`, which sorts a list of pages in decreasing order of score
+5. `getSortedResults`, which sorts a list of pages in decreasing order of score
-# TODO: check this after

 And some helper modules:
+1. `pagedir`, which provides functions to validate the `pageDirectory` and `indexFilename`, and to read the URL from crawler-produced files
-1. `index`, which provides the data structure to represent an index, and functions to read and write index files
+2. `index`, which provides the data structure to represent an index, and functions to read and write index files
-2. `word`, which provides the functions to verify the format of and tokenize a query
+3. `word`, which provides the functions to verify the format of and tokenize a query
-# TODO: add anything missing

 ### Pseudocode for logic/algorithmic flow